talk2viren/umermansoor.github.io/about.md

 Hi there.
 I’m Umer Mansoor, the author of this blog and your host.
 Building great software and teams is my passion.
 </p>

 **A little background about me:** I have been working with startups and constructing software since 2005.
 My first full-time job after graduating in 2011 was at a [startup](http://www.starscriber.com) where I learned a lot of other things besides software development: building teams, motivating teams and a little bit about sales and marketing.
 Most importantly, I learned that *passionate people could achieve anything they set their minds on*.
 Building products should be fun.
-And we had a blast building several products with a combined user base of 10 million users – that are still in production.
+And we had a blast building several products for millions of users – that are still in production.

-I started this blog on [Wordpress](https://10kloc.wordpress.com/) (it runs on [Jekyll](https://jekyllrb.com/) now) as “notes to self” with technical articles on Cassandra, Hadoop and Java and Concurrent programming, Node.JS.
-The posts later switched to rants on Usability and UI, Hiring Offshore Developers, Software Design and Architecture and lately Managing Software Teams.
-I will continue publishing as I find time.

 I live in the [Bay Area](https://en.wikipedia.org/wiki/Alameda,_California) and work in San Francisco, California.
 And loving it all… the weather, the food and the diversity.